Mastercard/open-banking-us-openapi/README.md

 4. Enable workflows in the **Actions** tab
 5. Click "Run workflow" under **Integration Tests**.
 Expected result: :heavy_check_mark:

+## What's Next?

+The [Finicity API specification](./finicity.yaml) and a [generated API client](./tests) are the only things you need to call Finicity from your application.

+* For other software development frameworks and languages, see: OpenAPI Generator > [Generators List](https://openapi-generator.tech/docs/generators).
+* You may also be interested in trying our [Postman collection](https://github.com/FY-Dev-Relations/finicity-postman).

 ## Guidelines

 When updating the Finicity API specification: